Lebanese singer deported from Saudi after 50-day detention

 Tension between the two regional powerhouses — Saudi Arabia and Iran — often translated into a deadlock in decision-making in Lebanese politics.
 Saudi Arabia, which is seeking new allies in Lebanon, has imposed sanctions on Hezbollah, labelled a terrorist group by the United States and other Gulf countries.

-Sfeir said he was victim of an online smear campaign that used his old tweets and TV comments which were misrepresented to appear offensive to the kingdom.
+Sfeir said he was the victim of an online smear campaign that used his old tweets and TV comments which he claimed were misrepresented to appear offensive to the kingdom.
 Sfeir said his investigators viewed some of his statements as offensive to Lebanon’s army.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.